-The COVID-19 pandemic has accelerated the shift towards remote work, forcing organizations to adapt quickly to a new reality.
+The COVID-19 pandemic has accelerated the shift towards a new talent trend, which is remote work, forcing organizations to adapt quickly to a new reality.

 What Are Remote Work Policies?